 Many baby cribs have screw holes clearly visible on their front and can be somewhat of an eyesore.
 The Jayden’s clever design hides the majority of the screw holes out of plain sight, allowing you to enjoy the unusual design without the eyesores.

-The main appeal of this baby crib is it’s unseal sleigh design.
+The bed converts into a day bed, a toddler bed, and a twin bed (with the proper conversion kit, sold separately).
+The main appeal of this baby crib is its unusual design.
 Resembling a sleigh, the back of the crib is higher than the front.
 This style looks best when sitting flush against a wall.

 What to look for when buying a brand new baby crib

-Be sure to ask yourself the following questions to ensure you end up with the best baby crib for your baby.
+Be sure to ask yourself the following questions when perusing the best cribs for babies, to ensure that you end up with the best baby crib for your baby.

 What is your price range?

 A crib is one of the most expensive baby essentials that you will buy.
-While the cheaper models run around the $100 mark, premium cribs can run in excess of $1000.
+While the cheaper models run around a hundred bucks, premium cribs can run in excess of ten times that.

 Before you start crib shopping it is important that you decide how much you want to spend on a baby crib.
 By figuring out the amount you are willing to spend, you will be less likely to waste your time looking at baby cribs that you simply cannot afford.